adrelanos/aeternity-wiki/Claiming-Your-Ledger.md

 Aeternity is in the process of processing orders and expect to be shipping by the end of May.

 # I still have a question who can I talk to:
-Please feel free to visit our [[Contacts-and-Groups]] section and feel free to reach out to the team.
+Please feel free to visit our [[Contacts and Groups|Contacts-and-Groups]] section and feel free to reach out to the team.